A5H73Y/Parkour/docs/guides/creating-course.md

 ![Create Course](https://i.imgur.com/OcbCbL8.jpg "Create Course")

-The Course is named `tutorial` in this tutorial.
+The Course is named `tutorial` for this tutorial.
 The unique name you choose will be used to reference the Course later on.
 If everything was successful, the following message will appear.

 ![Create Success](https://i.imgur.com/hA8HpnU.jpg "Create Success")